-About 2 minutes in the episode you’ll see the sharks ask Carter about his revenue – $65k in about 6 months, 50% of which came from online sales.
+About 2 minutes into the broadcast episode you’ll see the sharks ask Carter about his revenue – $65k in about 6 months, 50% of which came from online sales.
 He sells each bottle for $30 at a cost per bottle of $10, so not a bad margin overall.

 The reason I’m writing this post is for Mark Cuban’s line of questions that starts around 3:34 in the original video (unfortunately the 2-min video clip above doesn't have this clip anymore):